OpenTechFund/secure-email/README.md

 <a name="browser-extensions"></a>Browser Extensions
 ===========================================================

 A browser extension modifies the behavior of the web browser (not to be confused with a browser application, which has far fewer permissions and consists of a self-contained application).
-Browser extensions are able to modify how the users interacts with a variety of websites.
+Browser extensions are able to modify how the user interacts with a variety of websites.
 Browser extensions share many of the same advantages and disadvantages of [web mail approaches](#webmail).

 <a name="mailvelope"></a>Mailvelope
 -----------------------------------------------------------